spex-xray/spex-help/source/reference/commands/log.rst

 the terminal, control is passed over to the terminal again.

 For example, the user may have a command file named *run* which does his entire analysis.
-This command file might start with the line "log exe mydata" that will run the command file *mydata* that contains all information regarding to the data sets read, further data selection or binning etc. This could be followed by a second line in *run* like "log exe mymodel" that runs the command file *mymodel* which could contain
+This command file might start with the line ``log exe mydata`` that will run the command file *mydata* that contains all information regarding to the data sets read, further data selection or binning etc. This could be followed by a second line in *run* like "log exe mymodel" that runs the command file *mymodel* which could contain